AxisCommunications/acap-runtime/README.md

 #### Containerized version

-Whereas the standard ACAP runtime Docker image will install the service as an ACAP application, the containerized version allows to run it in a container on the device.
+Whereas the standard ACAP Runtime Docker image will install the service as an ACAP application, the containerized version allows to run it in a container on the device.
 This requires that [Docker ACAP][docker-acap] is installed and running on the device.

 Pre-built containerized images are available on [axisecp/acap-runtime][docker-hub-acap-runtime] with tags on the form `<version>-<ARCH>-containerized`.
-To include the containerized ACAP runtime server in a project, add the image in the projects `docker-compose.yml` file.
+To include the containerized ACAP Runtime server in a project, add the image in the projects `docker-compose.yml` file.
 The following is an illustrative example of how the service can be set up with docker-compose.
 Here we use the image for `armv7hf`architecture.
 For a complete description